-As the table shows, Miane is only a touch ahead of the national average at all three levels – Initial Application, Reconsideration, and Hearing.
+As the table shows, Maine is only a touch ahead of the national average at the Initial Application, and the Reconsideration md Hearing level.

 Maine Initial Application Approval Over Time

-As the table and the below chart show, Maine has more or less hovered around the national average of Initial Applications going back to at least 2010.
-In 2018, Maine ranked 31st in the nation in terms of percentage approval of Initial Applications.
-While approval rates have improved ever so slightly in Maine over the last few years, they still are basically the same as the national average.
+As the table and the below chart show, Maine has more or less hovered around the national average of Initial Applications going back to at least 2011.
+In 2022, Maine ranked 20th in the nation in terms of percentage approval of Initial Applications.
+Approval rates have improved slightly in Maine over the last few years, they are now above the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Maine Reconsideration Approval Over Time

-As the table and the below chart indicate, Maine has historically been a little bit ahead of the national average when it comes to Approvals at the Reconsideration level.
-In 2018, Maine ranked 21st in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Maine has historically been a little bit ahead of the national average when it comes to Approvals at the Reconsideration level and has drastically improved from 2020.
+In 2022, Maine ranked 5th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Maine Hearings Approval Over Time

-As the table and the below chart indicate, Maine has been a touch ahead, riding the wave as the national average when it comes to approvals at the Hearing level.
-In 2018, Massachusetts ranked 7th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Maine has fluctuated around the national average when it comes to approvals at the Hearing level from 2020 to 2021.
+In 2022, Maine ranked 18th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Maine are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Maine may have a significant bearing on your chances for approval.